Greece Moments Greece Moments

 Old brick factory near Agrilidi

-Vathy, the most remote settlement of Astypalea, is not yet extinct.
-The few inhabitants are like a Gallic village against the decay of time.
-It is 20 kilometers from Chora to Vathy.
-The new asphalt road ends about three kilometres before the entrance to the village.
-This is followed by a bumpy gravel road typical of Astypalea.
+Vathy, the most remote settlement of Astypalea, is not yet a ghost village.
+Its few inhabitants are like a Gallic village holding out against the decay of time.
+It is 20 kilometres from Chora to Vathy.
+The new asphalt road ends about three kilometres before the entrance to the village, giving way to a bumpy gravel road typical of Astypalea.

 Vathy Astypalea Anreise Schotterstraße